pigeon256/casesource/README.md

 # Kafka Producer - CASESOURCE
+This readme describes the installation and configuration of the CASESOURCE producer.
-Kafka Producer - CASESOURCE is a springboot application to push events into a kafka topic
+This producer is a stand-alone springboot application that publishes the information to the Kafka topic.

 # Version
 0.0.1-SNAPSHOT